nebrius/react-strapped/README.md

 When using multiple roots, hooks for accessing data provide guardrails against accessing data from the wrong place.
-If you try and call a bootstrapped hook based on `myPageBootstrapRootAtom` on a different page, then you'll get a human readable error saying you're trying to access it from the wrong place, like so:
+If you try and call a bootstrapped hook based on `myPageRootAtom` on a different page, then you'll get a human readable error saying you're trying to access it from the wrong place, like so:

 <br />